aiman-al-masoud/deixiscript/src/deixiscript/README.md

 In sentences without side effects, modifiers are part of implicit references, which should have been eliminated and replaced by explicit references.

+Add a "such that" clause to noun-phrase.

+"a red button" --> "x such that x is a button and x is red".

 # Syntactic Decompression

 "do print the string and the number" --> "do print the string AND do print the number".

+# Copula Sentence to Has Sentence

+"the button is red" --> "the button has red as color"

+how to get "color": search for a thing that is a property of "button" that is a superconcept of "red".

 # Implicit Reference Resolution